UIUC-iSchool-DataViz/is445_bcubcg_fall2023/week12/lecture12p1.md

 ## Next week: Guest Lecture from NCSA's Advanced Visualization Lab

-Special guest speaker next week!
+Special guest speaker next Tuesday!

 notes:
 ... which we'll also hear more about from the AVL, i.e. the Advanced Visualization Lab which will be giving us a special guest lecture next week!